renoua/swiftcontrol/README.md

 ## Description

 With SwiftControl you can control your favorite trainer app using your Zwift Click, Zwift Ride or Zwift Play devices.
-Primarily useful to perform virtual gear shifting.
+Here's what you can do with it, depending on your configuration:
+- Virtual Gear shifting
+- Steering / turning
+- adjust workout intensity
+- control music on your device
+- more?
+If you can do it via keyboard, mouse or touch, you can do it with SwiftControl

 https://github.com/user-attachments/assets/1f81b674-1628-4763-ad66-5f3ed7a3f159